mxmstr/splitscreenme-nucleus/README.md

-# Nucleus Co-Op & Unofficial Mod
+# Nucleus Co-Op & Official Mod
 Nucleus Co-Op is a free and open source tool for Windows that allows split-screen play on many games that do not initially support it.

-This repo is an unofficial mod of the Nucleus Co-Op application.
+This repo is an official mod of the Nucleus Co-Op application.
 The mod is based off of the official Nucleus Co-Op Alpha 8 build and features enhancements and quality of life changes including:
 - Huge increase to the amount of compabitle games
 - Much more customization (via game scripts)
 - Support for any number of players